 All images in this post were taken by Darel Rex Finley.
 With his permission, I have used them to write this post.

-The Mills Corporation had given a large donation to the Katy Prairie Conservacy to help purchase new land, and prevent environmental backlash.
-The Army Corps of engineers had to permit and supervise the draining of the wetlands as they had a protected status.
-As well, the land was owned by the City of Houston, it was sold to Katy who then sold it to the developer.
-During development competing companies tried to open two rival malls both of which would fail.
+The Mills Corporation had given a large donation to the Katy Prairie Conservancy to help purchase new land and prevent environmental backlash.
+The Army Corps of Engineers had to permit and supervise the draining of the wetlands as they had protected status.
+As well, the land was owned by the City of Houston, it was sold to the city of Katy, who then sold it to the developer.
+During development, competing companies tried to open two rival malls at the same time as Katy Mills, both of which would fail before being started.

-The mall was designed in the standard “Mills fashion” the mall had a racetrack layout with a center food court.
+The mall was designed in the standard “Mills fashion” the mall had a racetrack layout with a central food court.
 Each segment of the racetrack was considered a neighborhood.
 Each neighborhood was sponsored by a company.
-Upon entering the mall you were told by an automatic speaker which neighborhood you had just entered.
+Upon entering the mall, you were told by an automatic speaker which neighborhood you had just entered.

 The mall had a theme of a day out at the mall with the Star Family.
 The colors and styles were meant to evoke the idea of children creating the decor using only construction paper and scissors.
-The food court had its own unique theme, entitled Katy Field Day the individual stalls were each themes to look like a child’s lunchbox, and the ends of the food court were flanked by full service restaurants.
+The food court had its own unique theme, entitled Katy Field Day the individual stalls were each theme to look like a child’s lunchbox, and the ends of the food court were flanked by full-service restaurants.

-With the exception of anchors and the two full service restaurants, store fronts were limited to their logo and minimal branding.
-They could add some individual touches but for the most part they were very standardized.
-The ideal behind this probably fell to the fact that Katy Mills was considered to be an Outlet Mall, but the conformity would diminish over the years.
+With the exception of anchors and the two full-service restaurants, storefronts were limited to their logo and minimal branding.
+They could add some individual touches, but for the most part, they were very standardized.
+The idea behind this probably fell to the fact that Katy Mills was considered to be an Outlet Mall, but the conformity would diminish over the years.

 Certain areas were themed based on their sponsor, such as the Coca-Cola neighborhood.
-It featured a giant white polar bear (Coke’s mascot at the time) sled shaped benches and moving spotlights with snowflake shaped filters.
-The theming reflected the company, and save for the sled shaped benches would be stripped when Coca-Cola was no longer sponsor.
+It featured a giant white polar bear (Coke’s mascot at the time), sled-shaped benches, and moving spotlights with snowflake-shaped filters.
+The theming reflected the company, and save for the sled-shaped benches would be stripped when Coca-Cola was no longer sponsored.